Atlas of plant and animal histology

 Transporters

 Figure 2.
-Drawing showing the type of transport that is carried out by transporters.
-It can be uniport if they move molecules in only one direction.
-Another type is cotransport, where two types of molecules are moved across membranes, usually propelled by concentration gradient of one of them.
-Cotransport may be symport if the two type of molecules are moved in the same direction or antiport if they are moved in opposite directions (modified from Alberts et al., 2002).
+Drawing showing the type of transport carried out by transporters.
+It can be uniport if they allow the movement of one type of molecule powered by its concentration gradient.
+Another type is co-transport, where two types of molecules are moved across membranes, usually propelled by the concentration gradient of one of them.
+Co-transport may be symport if the two type of molecules are moved in the same direction, or antiport if they are moved in opposite directions.
+(Adapted from Alberts et al., 2002).

 3. Channels